citp/privacy-policy-historical/m/mo/mou/mousesavers.com.md

 While the author makes a conscientious effort to find great deals on travel, entertainment and miscellaneous merchandise, MouseSavers.com may not always offer the lowest price available.

-MouseSavers.com links to other sites that may be of interest to readers.
-No guarantee is made regarding the quality, value or reliability of external sites, nor is MouseSavers.com responsible for the privacy policies or the content of external Web sites.
+MouseSavers.com links to other web sites that may be of interest to readers.
+No guarantee is made regarding the quality, value or reliability of external sites, nor is MouseSavers.com responsible for the privacy policies or the content of external web sites.

 ####  Trademark and Copyright Notices

-MouseSavers.comsm is a trademark of MouseSavers, Inc., 5045 Chipita Pines Drive, Cascade, CO 80809.
+MouseSavers.com® is a registered trademark of MouseSavers, Inc., 5045 Chipita Pines Drive, Cascade, CO 80809.

-Content of MouseSavers.com is © Mary Waring & MouseSavers 2001-2005.
-No part of this website may be reproduced in whole or in part without permission.
+Content of MouseSavers.com is © Mary Waring & MouseSavers, Inc. 2001-2006.
+Text and photos from this website may not be reproduced in whole or in part without written permission from the copyright holder.

 Disneyland®, Walt Disney World®, Disney Cruise Line®, Magic Kingdom®, Epcot®, Disney's Animal Kingdom®, Disney's FASTPASS®, Park Hopper®, Downtown Disney®, DisneyQuest®, Disney's Wide World of Sportstm, All-Star Cafe®, Disney's California Adventuretm, Disney's Paradise Piersm, Disney's Grand Californian Hotel®, Disney Magic® and Disney Wonder® are trademarks of the Walt Disney Company.